MinjaeKIM753/ClaudeComputerUseBeta-Win64/README.md

 **This repo is made to run on Windows but are large part compatible for other major operating systems.** Any participation is welcome, please let me know if there are issues or advices.

+This repo manually implements user tools, whereas the [claude tools](https://docs.anthropic.com/en/docs/build-with-claude/tool-use) are subject to update in later stage.

 ## Installation and Setup